trolley/python-sdk/docs/classes/recipientaccountgateway.md

-Fetch all of the accounts for a given Payment Rails recipient
+Fetch all of the accounts for a given Trolley recipient

     accounts = client.recipient_account.findAll('R-1234');